Amsterdam School of International Business

 - Be able to meet the conditions to obtain a Dutch visa (if applicable)

-- Be enrolled in one of the programmes of the Amsterdam University of Applied Sciences
+- Be enrolled in one of the programs of the Amsterdam University of Applied Sciences

 - Have paid the institutional tuition fee for non-EEA students